Johnny Maestro: The Brooklyn Bridge

-The Brooklyn Bridge performed Worst That Could Happen on the Ed Sullivan Show in December 1968.
+The Brooklyn Bridge performed "Worst That Could Happen" on the Ed Sullivan Show in December 1968.
 Host Ed Sullivan mispronounced Maestro's surname as MAY-stroh instead of MY-stroh.
 At first, the Bridge had eleven members, but after the fame of "Worst That Could Happen" started to die down, the guitarists, bassist, organist, and brass members were kicked out, and Maestro, the three backing vocalists, and the drummers remained, and all but the latter began playing additional instruments on stage.
-Johnny played rhythm guitar on stage.
-Maestro carried on with the Brooklyn Bridge, despite the band claiming a one-hit wonder status.
+Maestro played rhythm guitar on stage.
+He carried on with The Brooklyn Bridge, despite the band claiming a one-hit wonder status.

-In the following decades, the Brooklyn Bridge performed at many fundraising events on Staten Island such as the Borough President's "Back to the Beach concert.
+In the following decades, The Brooklyn Bridge performed at many fundraising events on Staten Island such as the Borough President's "Back to the Beach concert.
 He also performed for the New York City Fire Department and Police Department, the United States Military, Italian American Association, as well as church and school fundraisers.
 He performed on the Jerry Lewis Telethon.

-When Johnny died in 2010, the band carried on without him in his honor, and his spot as lead vocalist was replaced by Joe Esposito, best known for his song "You're the Best", featured in the 1984 film The Karate Kid.
+When Maestro died in 2010, the band carried on without him in his honor, and his spot as lead vocalist was taken by Joe Esposito, best known for his song "You're the Best", featured in the 1984 film The Karate Kid.

 Personal life and death

 His first wife was Alma Jean Degler Mastrangelo-Ferguson, who he married in 1964.
 She was born on November 24, 1942, in Middletown, Pennsylvania and died on July 5, 2000, in Billings, Montana.
 He married his second wife, Grace, in December 1985.
-They remained married until Johnny's death.
+They remained married until his death.